sqlparser/sqlflow_public/install_sqlflow.md

 ##  Gudu SQLFlow License file
-If this is the first time you setup the Gudu SQLFlow on a new machine, then, you will see this license related UI:
+If this is the first time you setup the Gudu SQLFlow on a new machine, then, you will see this license UI:
 ![gudu sqlflow license ui](/images/gudu-sqlflow-license.png)

-1. You send us the Gudu SQLFlow Id (6 characters in red) to us.
+1. You send us the Gudu SQLFlow Id (6 characters in red).
 2. We will generate a license file for you based on this id.
-3. You upload the license file by click the "upload license file" button.
+3. You upload the license file by click the "upload license file" link.

 ## Backend Services Configuration